Impact of Government Shutdown on US Antitrust Merger Enforcement and CFIUS Reviews

 US Merger Enforcement

-During the government shutdown, the FTC and DOJ will accept HSR filings and certain staff from the Commission’s Premerger Notification Office will be excepted from furlough to accept filings and organize them for review.
+During the government shutdown, the FTC and DOJ will not receive, accept, or process HSR filings.
 HSR waiting periods will run their normal course during the shutdown, and both agencies will keep sufficient staff on hand to investigate mergers that could raise competitive issues.
-For litigated matters, both agencies have indicated that when possible, they will attempt to secure a continuance or otherwise request suspensions of dates for trials, hearings and filings, or similar relief to preserve the government’s claim.
+For litigated matters, both agencies have indicated that when possible, they will attempt to secure a continuance or otherwise request suspensions of dates for trials, hearings and filings, or similar relief to preserve the government's claim.
 If such relief is not available, both agencies will commence litigation or continue to litigate the matter.

 In the current DOJ Contingency Plan, of the 746 Antitrust Division employees, a total of 437 (59%) are excepted from furlough in the case of a government shutdown.
 In the current FTC Contingency Plan, of the 416 total Bureau of Competition employees, a total of 208 (50%) are excepted from the furlough.
 Moreover, within the Bureau of Economics, of the 120 employees, 11 (9%) are excepted from the furlough.

-It is difficult to anticipate whether the FTC or DOJ would be more likely to request that merging parties refile their HSR forms (starting a new waiting period), or whether they would be more likely to issue a Second Request because of more limited staffing.
+It is difficult to anticipate whether the FTC or DOJ would be more likely to issue a Second Request because of more limited staffing.
 It will likely depend on how long a shutdown lasts and how substantial the merger review workload is during a shutdown.

 CFIUS Review

-A prolonged shutdown (like in 2013) could cause a backlog in new filings and could affect deals insofar as closing is conditioned on CFIUS’s clearance.
-Moreover, once the shutdown ends, CFIUS may be delayed in providing comments on new draft filings or accepting new formal filings.
+A prolonged shutdown could cause a backlog in new filings and could affect deals insofar as closing is conditioned on CFIUS's clearance.
+For those currently in the CFIUS pipeline or anticipating a near-term filing, CFIUS may be delayed in providing comments on new draft filings or accepting new formal filings in the event the government is not funded.

 Links to the current DOJ, FTC, and Treasury Contingency Plans can be found here: